Devon128/IntermediateCad/README.md

 ### Description
-I had to design a skateboard.This assignment was also for me learn some shortcuts for CAD.
+I had to design a skateboard.This assignment was also for me to learn some shortcuts for CAD.

 ### Evidence